zsolutions-io/snarkDB/README.md

 ### 1.4 Use the CLI

-You are all set, in a new terminal:
+You are all set.
+Now in a new terminal:

 ```bash
 snarkdb